KF59874/surfs_up/README.md

 Given the temperature trends for both June and December, it is recommended to open a Surf and Ice Cream Shop in Oahu, Hawaii.
 This analysis suggests that there is a strong likelihood of success of the business all year round.

 Something else to consider however, is also the location in Oahu.
-To find the optimal location, an additional query has been conducted to show the different stations fiven for
+To find the optimal location, an additional query has been conducted to show the different stations given in Oahu and what the temperatures trends are like for June and December.

+Overall, it is highly recommended to open the Surf and Ice Cream Shop.